BlaqueDevs/se-assignment-day-4-software-project-management-Mikedoskitomen1991/README.md

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?

-Methods for Ensuring Quality Assurance in a Software Project Quality Assurance (QA) is essential to ensure a software project meets customer expectations, performs reliably, and remains secure.
+**Methods for Ensuring Quality Assurance in a Software Project** Quality Assurance (QA) is essential to ensure a software project meets customer expectations, performs reliably, and remains secure.
 Here are some key methods to maintain high quality throughout the project lifecycle:

 1. Implement a Strong Testing Strategy
-Unit Testing – Developers test individual components to catch bugs early Integration Testing – Ensures different modules work together properly System Testing – Evaluates the complete system against requirements Regression Testing – Ensures new changes don’t break existing functionality User Acceptance Testing (UAT) – Validates software with real users before release.
+Unit Testing – Developers test individual components to catch bugs early.

+Integration Testing – Ensures different modules work together properly.

+System Testing – Evaluates the complete system against requirements.

+Regression Testing – Ensures new changes don’t break existing functionality.

+User Acceptance Testing (UAT) – Validates software with real users before release.

 3. Use Automated Testing